 Does the Spook's warning against girls with pointy shoes include Alice?
 And what will happen if Thomas accidentally frees Mother Malkin, the most evil witch in the county.
 840 L

-\ # The President Has Been Shot!: The Assassination of John F. Kennedy by James L. Swanson (nonfiction- required to read in this cluster)
+The President Has Been Shot!: The Assassination of John F. Kennedy by James L. Swanson (nonfiction)

 Looks at the assassination of President John F. Kennedy and related events, including his funeral and the apprehension of his killer.
 1080 L